the-scouts/por/sphinx_source/chapter-5.rst

 Rule 5.6 Mixed Membership sv
 ----------------------------
-a. *This rule is intentionally left blank*
+a. *This rule is intentionally left blank.*

-b. *This rule is intentionally left blank*
+b. *This rule is intentionally left blank.*

-c. *This rule is intentionally left blank*
+c. *This rule is intentionally left blank.*

-d. *This rule is intentionally left blank*
+d. *This rule is intentionally left blank.*

-e. *This rule is intentionally left blank*
+e. *This rule is intentionally left blank.*

-f. *This rule is intentionally left blank*
+f. *This rule is intentionally left blank.*

-g. *This rule is intentionally left blank*
+g. *This rule is intentionally left blank.*

-h. *This rule is intentionally left blank*
+h. *This rule is intentionally left blank.*

 i.
 All Scout Groups, Explorer Units and Scout Networks will be required to be open to members of all genders, except in special situations.
 Single sex Sections may exist within a Scout Group provided that membership is available for young people of all genders across all Sections within that Group.